bham-carpentries/git-novice-python-ci/_episodes/03-create.md

 - "Git stores all of its repository data in the `.git` directory."
 ---

-Once Git is configured,
-we can start using it.
+Once Git is configured, we can start using it.

-We will continue with the story of Wolfman and Dracula who are investigating if it is possible to send a planetary lander to Mars.
+We will pretend that we are working on a Python project called 'planets'.

 ![motivatingexample](../fig/motivatingexample.png)

 First, let's create a directory in `Desktop` folder for our work and then move into that directory:

 ~~~
 $ cd ~/Desktop
-$ mkdir planets
+$ mkdir SERENE
-$ cd planets
+$ cd SERENE
 ~~~
 {: .bash}